biruelrick/ie-validator-js/README.md

 Anyway, this library will be used in a real product.

 ## Install
+To run the code you need the NodeJS (v10 or major) installed and mocha package as global package.

 ```bash
 sudo npm i -g mocha
 npm i
 ```

-## Test if the environment is working
+## Test if the dev tools environment is working

 ```bash
 npm start